Muhammad Saeed al-Hakim: Education

-Ayatollah Saeed al Hakim died on 3 September 2021 aged 85 from a heart attack.
+Ba'thist imprisonment

+In 1983, the Ba'thist regime imprisoned a large number of members of the Hakim family, including al-Hakim, and they remained there for 8 years.

 Assassination attempt

 In 2003, he was targeted in an attempted assassination, when his house in Najaf was bombed.
 Three people were killed but al-Hakim suffered only minor injuries.
 He had previously been threatened that he would be killed if he didn't leave Najaf.
 Originally the Sunni fundamentalist Jama'at al-Tawhid wal-Jihad (who later became al-Qaeda in Iraq) was blamed.
 However, the bombing has also been attributed to followers of rival Shia cleric Muqtada al-Sadr.